JacekZgud/Directed-Information-estimation-for-Markov-chains/README.md

 # Markov_simulations
-Code to simulate the specific class of Markov chains and calculate relevant information theory-based measures.
+The goal of this collection is to simulate the specific class of Markov chains and calculate relevant information theory-based measures.
 The code is oriented around `markov_process` S4 class object.

 ## Current Functionalities
 1. Markov chain simulation